manas-z/Machine-Learning-Powered-Resume-Screener/README.md

-# Machine Learning Powered Resume Screener
+﻿# Simple Resume Screener

-This project provides a light-weight pipeline for screening resume PDFs against a job description.
-It includes:
+This project showcases a lightweight resume screener that uses TF-IDF and cosine similarity to compare resume PDFs with a job description.
+It is intentionally focused on the fundamentals so it is easy to explain in a portfolio or demo setting.

-- PDF text extraction utilities powered by `pdfminer.six`.
+## Features

-- A simple NLP similarity model based on TF-IDF and cosine similarity.
+- Extract text from resume PDFs with `pdfminer.six`.
-- Optional cross-encoder re-ranking to refine the top matches.
+- Score resumes against a job description using TF-IDF cosine similarity.
-- A command line interface to rank resume PDFs and export the results.
+- Command line script to rank resumes and export the results.
-- Unit tests covering the matching logic.
+- Simple Streamlit interface for quick experimentation.

 ## Project structure